tombailey/dead-link-detection/README.md

 The following items are desirable features for the future:

 - prometheus metrics support
-- CI/CD for automated testing and docker image pushes
+- add automated testing to CI/CD pipeline